chromaui/learnstorybook.com/content/intro-to-storybook/react/en/test.md

 - **Visual tests** rely on developers to manually look at a component to verify it for correctness.
 They help us sanity check a component’s appearance as we build.
 - **Snapshot tests** with Storyshots capture a component’s rendered markup.
 They help us stay abreast of markup changes that cause rendering errors and warnings.
-- **Unit tests** with Jest verify that the output of a component remains the same given an fixed input.
+- **Unit tests** with Jest verify that the output of a component remains the same given a fixed input.
 They’re great for testing the functional qualities of a component.

 ## “But does it look right?”